weberval/HFU/README.md

 ![Image of first slide](HFU-images/preview.png)

 ## Logo
-The logo in the lower right corner can be removed from a specific `frame` using the macro `\hidelogo` outside of the `frame` like this:
+The logo can be removed from a specific `frame` using the macro `\hidelogo` outside of the `frame` like this:
 ```LaTeX
 \hidelogo